-In TechEthos, we are scanning the horizon for those technologies which are likely to have a large socio-economic impact on society while raising complex ethical issues.
+TechEthos scanned the horizon for those technologies which are likely to have a large socio-economic impact on society while also raising complex ethical issues.

-Three or four families of technologies will be selected based on clear indicators and with the contribution of experts from different fields.
-We will dive deeper into the ethical and social challenges they are likely to pose and produce a range of outputs supporting the effective governance of new and emerging technologies at national, EU and the international level.
+The project is currently diving deeper into the ethical and social challenges they are likely to pose and will produce a range of outputs supporting their effective ethical governance at the national, EU and international levels.

 Climate engineering represents a branch of technologies – from carbon capture to solar geoengineering – that could mitigate human-induced climate change.
 Key ethical concerns include irreversibility, social inequality and transparency (for example, its imposition on some communities or countries that may not choose them) and responsibility to future generations.